-DWP short term benefit advances are for those with an urgent or essential financial need.
+DWP short term benefit advances are for people with an urgent or essential financial need.
 This section explains the procedure for claiming a benefit advance on your first payment.

 DWP SAME DAY PAYMENT: What if you have cash-flow difficulties and cannot afford to wait for your first welfare payment?

-You may qualify for a Short Term Benefits Advance to help you pay your priority bills.
-The DWP Short Term Advance is for 'awarded claimants' who are experiencing a financial crisis.
+You could qualify for a 'short term benefit advance' to help you pay your priority bills.
+The DWP short term advance is for 'awarded claimants' who are experiencing hardship or a financial crisis.

 They award it most often to a person or family when not doing so, 'could create a serious impact on health or safety'.